Keyfactor/gcp-cas-caplugin/docsource/configuration.md

 ## Google Certificate Authority Service (CAS) Setup for Keyfactor Integration

 ### Overview

 This guide provides a step-by-step approach to setting up **Google Certificate Authority Service (CAS)** and integrating it with **Keyfactor** for certificate enrollment.
 Since Google CAS does not extract metadata from Certificate Signing Requests (CSRs), certificate templates must be defined in CAS to allow Keyfactor to request certificates correctly.
+While **templates are preferred**, they are **not required**—if the **Default** Product ID is used, certificates will be generated based on the CA settings instead of a template.

 ---

 ### Prerequisites

 Before setting up Google CAS, ensure you have:

 - A **Google Cloud account** with billing enabled
 - The **Certificate Authority Service API** activated
 - Required **IAM permissions**: